+Among the many diagnoses for children at PATCHES, failure to thrive is common.
+Many of our children are from food insecure families for whom putting food on the table is a constant challenge.
 They are either Medicaid recipients or earn just enough to be disqualified from Medicaid reimbursement, and live in relative poverty.

 As poverty is prevalent in this population and nutrition-rich meals critical to maintain normal growth and development, PATCHES provides breakfast, lunch and a healthy snack for those who are able to eat by mouth, with no compensation from Medicaid.
 Because the center lacks a full kitchen and cooking is prohibited, PATCHES contracts with a local restaurant to provide daily kid friendly, freshly made, nutritious, calorie packed meals which are individualized by a specially trained nursing assistant.

 This fund was established after one of our baby's died.
 Ca'miya was 3 months old and died in hospital one weekend.
 Four days after her death her mom called to say she couldn't bury her baby because she couldn't pay for the funeral, which is a prerequisite to release of the body from the hospital morgue.
 We called every agency in Dade County to try to find funds to no avail.
 We sent out a plea for help and money came in and we were able to pay for the baby's funeral.
 Extra money was placed into an account called the Ca'miya's fund.
-Since that time... we've helped lay to rest 21 infants and children
+Since that time... we've helped lay to rest 21 infants and children.